stardrifter.org RefControl WallpaperSync

 • Forge - send the root of the site as the referrer.
 In the above screenshot, all pages from www.example.net will use http://www.example.net/ as the referrer.

 • Custom - type in any string and RefControl will use that as the referrer.
-You can use variables in this string (see below).
+You can use variables in this string.

 There is also a checkbox 3rd Party requests only.
 If this box is checked, the option selected above will take effect only for 3rd Party requests (when the site is not the same as the referring site).
-For example, following a link from http://www.example.com/ to http://www.example.net/ counts as a 3rd Party request.
-Following a link from http://www.example.net/ to http://www.example.net/index2.html is not a 3rd Party request.
+Examples:

 Additionally, you can specify the default behavior for any site not in the list.
 You can set this to something other than Normal if you want to be more protective about your privacy.
 Setting it to Block for 3rd Party requests only is a fairly good compromise between privacy and not breaking sites.
 If you change the default behavior and then want a site to get sent the actual referrer, add it to the list and set it to Normal.